-IVF is an infertility treatment that involves removing eggs from a woman’s ovaries and fertilizing them outside her body in a laboratory in the hopes of a successful pregnancy.
-Couples with both female- and male factor infertility may benefit IVF treatments.
+IVF is an infertility treatment that involves removing eggs from ovaries and fertilizing them in a laboratory in the hopes of implanting them in a uterus to achieve a successful pregnancy.
+Couples with both female- and male-factor infertility may benefit from in vitro fertilization (IVF) treatments.

 When is In Vitro Fertilization (IVF) Used for Pregnancy?